 Our favorite was the watercolor paper.
+If you would like to see the exact paper we used, here's the link on Amazon.
 Oh my gosh, the way this paper soaked up the coffee and little coffee bits was amazing!
 We used Strathmore watercolor paper.
-This type of paper would be great for junk journal inserts and for painting on.
-We also cut strips and used it to embellish some small boxes that we were gift wrapping.
+This type of paper would be great for junk journal inserts (see our junk journal blog post) and for painting on.
+We also cut strips and used the coffee stained paper to embellish some small boxes that we were gift wrapping.
 Such a nice touch!

 Another favorite from Strathmore was the mixed media paper.
 After playing with a few different kinds of mixed media papers, we found that this paper soaked up the coffee extremely well.
 It would be perfect for writing thank you notes.
-Its heavy weight makes it a perfect paper for cardmaking, tags and for painting or drawing on.
+This kind of coffee stained paper is perfect paper for cardmaking, tags and for painting or drawing on!

 The regular lined paper was the same as the plain office paper and would be great for adding to your junk journals and for writing notes or poems on.